Denmark book World Cup spot with 5-1 rout

 Two places up for grabs

-The Socceroos will take heart from the return of their talismanic Tim Cahill, who headed them to victory against Syria.
+The teams had played out a goalless draw in San Pedro Sula, but a hat-trick by Mile Jedinak -- two of which were from the penalty spot -- ensured the Socceroos progressed.

-In addition, Australia has only lost one World Cup qualifier on home soil since 1981, according to FIFA.
+Only one World Cup place remains, which will be decided when Peru host New Zealand on Wednesday.

-The first leg of the Oceania-CONCACAF playoff also ended 0-0 in Wellington.
+The first leg of that Oceania-CONCACAF playoff ended 0-0 in Wellington.

 Victory over the Kiwis would see Peru in the World Cup finals for the first time since 1982.